nrs-org/novelslop/content/vol_01/chap_09.typ

   Startled by the sudden mention of her name, she turned around to be met with the ever-familiar figure of her friends, Mikoto and Uta.

   She heaved a sigh of relief.
-Her heart could not bring herself to talk with yet another stranger.
+Her heart could not bring herself to talk to yet another stranger.

-  The two stopped by Mona's desk to ask her a couple questions before quickly returning to their seats.
+  The two stopped by Mona's desk to exchange greetings before returning to their seats.
 It was a shame that Mona's seat was so far from the two, whose seats were right stacked on each other.

-  They seemed to not notice the crowd looking at Mona, however.
-She was not sure if that was a positive or negative thing, whatsoever.
+  _"Wait, since I'm all the way here, am I supposed to be the one coming to
+    their seats if we want to talk?"_

+  The lingering feeling of being surrounded by people in the first day led her to a false conclusion.
+She was not a princess who could sit at her place and expect her friends to come over.
+If she really wanted to talk to the Mikoto and Uta, she ought to approach them and start a conversation by herself.

+  _"I couldn't do that!"_

+  Mona's inner voice groaned in despair.
+Yesterday it was Uta's inviting gesture that brought her to their seats, so approaching them out of the blue was nothing she could do on her own!

+  She glanced back at the two.
+Mikoto and Uta were just doing their own things, taking out textbooks and whatnot.
+More importantly, they seemed to not notice the crowd looking at Mona, however.
+She felt relieved, since she did not want them to know about her problems, but at the same time, she wondered whether they were really friends to her, when she did not want them to know about her problems.

   Just as Mona was reminded of the issues at hand, she sensed a vibration on her phone.